 for the directory.
 In the preceding example, we assign the current working directory to a variable so the snapshot can be

 ./voltdbroot/snapshots.
 VoltDB creates this folder by default when you start the

 database.
 We will learn more about it shortly.

 Now that you have a copy of the database contents, we can stop and restart the

 database.
-But this time, instead of using the create command, we use recover:
+Since we saved the snapshot

-When you specify recover as the startup action, VoltDB looks for and restores the most recent snapshot.
-And since the snapshot contains both the catalog and the data, you do not need to reload the schema manually.
+When you specify recover as the startup action, VoltDB looks for and restores the most recent snapshot and/or command logs.
+Since the snapshot contains both the schema and the data, you do not need to reload the schema manually.
 With snapshots, you can also restore a previous known state of the database contents (rather than the most recent state) using the voltadmin restore command, as described in the Using VoltDB manual.

 We can verify that the database was restored by doing some simple SQL queries in our other terminal session:

 $ sqlcmd SQL Command :: localhost:21212 1> select count(*) from towns; C1 ------- 193297 (1 row(s) affected) 2> select count(*) from people; C1 ------ 81691 (1 row(s) affected)

 Now that we know how to save and restore the database, we can add the States table we defined in Part Three.
 Adding and dropping tables can be done "on the fly", while the database is running, using the sqlcmd utility.
 To add tables, you simply use the CREATE TABLE statement, like we did before.
 When modifying existing tables you can use the ALTER TABLE statement.
 Alternately, if you are not concerned with preserving existing data in the table, you can do a DROP TABLE followed by CREATE TABLE to replace the table definition.

 In the case of the States table we are adding a new table so we can simply type (or copy & paste) the CREATE TABLE statement into the sqlcmd prompt.
 We can also use the show tables directive to verify that our new table has been added.